 Finally, the genetic background as well as epigenetic mechanisms are considered to play a role in disease evolution and progression in MPN.

-It can be expected that the SFB will substantially contribute to a better understanding of molecular and cellular mechanisms underlying the etiology, progression, and resistance of neoplastic cells in these MPN.
-Furthermore, data generated in this SFB should provide a solid basis for the development of improved diagnostic and therapeutic concepts in these neoplasms.
+The SFB contributed substantially to a better understanding of molecular and cellular mechanisms underlying the etiology, progression, and resistance of neoplastic cells in these MPN.
+Furthermore, data generated in this SFB provides a solid basis for the development of improved diagnostic and therapeutic concepts in these neoplasms.